QuickBooks Blog

 What if you didn’t wait for shoppers to go looking and, instead, got your business in front of them?

 Developing a digital marketing strategy can feel intimidating.
-In truth—whether you sell products (through an e-commerce website or retail POS) or sell a service—it’s as simple or as complicated as you make it.
+When in truth—whether you sell products (through an e-commerce website or retail POS) or sell a service—it’s as simple or as complicated as you make it.

-In this guide, we’ll cover the basics of small business internet marketing—the what in five types and the how in five steps—so that your business can continue to thrive.
+In this guide, we’ll cover the basics of small business internet marketing—the what in five types and the how in five steps—so that your business can thrive.

 What is digital marketing for small businesses?
 A definition and 5 types